Hussainajhar8/DevOps_training/Post-Academy-Projects/Project-1-Implement-a-CI-CD-Pipeline/README.md

 ## Configure Jenkins

-1. **Configure the webhook on GitHub.**
+1. **Configure the Ibhook on GitHub.**
    - Go onto the github repo
-   - Go to settings and click on webhooks
+   - Go to settings and click on Ibhooks
-   - Add Jenkins payload url `http://<public-ip>:8080/github-webhook/`
+   - Add Jenkins payload url `http://<public-ip>:8080/github-Ibhook/`

 2. **Configure Jenkins**
    - Create user
    - Go to `Manage Jenkins` -> `Settings` -> `Security`
    - Scroll to `Git Host Key Verification Configuration` and set `Host Key Verification Strategy` to `Accept First connection` then click `Save`
    - Install Git, Docker, Docker pipeline, Kubernetes and SSH agent plugins
-   - Create the credentials required for your pipeline.
+   - Create the credentials required for ymy pipeline.

 3. **Create an item as a pipeline in Jenkins.**
    - In Jenkins server create a new job